-olunteer Fire Relief Association Working Group convened by the te Auditor (OSA) held its first meeting on October 12.
-The nembers reviewed potential topics for consideration, and began maximum allowable benefit levels are determined for relief defined benefit plans.
+The 2022-2023 Volunteer Fire Relief Association Working Group convened by the Office of the State Auditor (OSA) held its first meeting on October 19.
+The Working Group members reviewed potential topics for consideration, and began discussing technical clarifications to the statute that defines how financial requirements for relief associations are determined.

-ng Group meetings are scheduled for November 3, November 16, d December 14.
-Meeting agendas and information are available roup page of the OSA website.

-e-streamed on the OSA's YouTube channel, and recordings are hannel following each meeting.
+Upcoming Working Group meetings are scheduled for November 10, December 7, and December 14.
+Meeting agendas and information are available on the Working Group page of the OSA website.
+Meetings are live-streamed on the OSA's YouTube channel, and recordings are available on the OSA website following each meeting.

-ate Aid Work Group
+Supplemental State Aid Work Group

-d during the 2021 session requires the OSA to convene a te Aid Work Group.
-The Work Group is a temporary group that g 2021 and 2022, and present a report to the Legislative ensions and Retirement by December 31, 2022.
+Legislation passed during the 2021 session required the OSA to convene a Supplemental State Aid (SSA) Work Group.
+The SSA Work Group is a temporary group that has held meetings during 2021 and 2022, and is required to present a report to the Legislative Commission on Pensions and Retirement by December 31, 2022.

-he Work Group is to discuss and articulate options on changing allocating supplemental state aid.
-Supplemental state aid in proportion to the amount of fire state aid that each relief ves.
-Work Group updates and meeting notices will be provided newsletters.
+The purpose of the SSA Work Group is to discuss and articulate options on changing the method of allocating supplemental state aid.
+Supplemental state aid currently is paid in proportion to the amount of fire state aid that each relief association receives.
+Recordings of SSA Work Group meetings and meeting materials are available on the OSA website.

-l and Reporting Reminder
+State Aid and Reporting Reminder

-ne Department of Revenue of the 2021 fire state aid and te aid amounts can be found on the OSA website.
+A listing from the Department of Revenue of the 2022 fire state aid and supplemental state aid amounts can be found on the OSA website.

-that Minnesota law requires forfeiture of fire state aid for relief do not submit all required reporting information to the OSA by 21.
-If 2020 reporting forms are not received by November 30, ociation's 2021 state aid will be forfeited.
-The OSA does not grant filing extensions past the November 30 deadline.
+Please remember that Minnesota law requires forfeiture of fire state aid for relief associations that do not submit all required reporting information to the OSA by November 30, 2022.
+If 2021 reporting forms are not received by November 30, 2022, a relief association's 2022 state aid will be forfeited.
+The OSA does not have authority to grant filing extensions past the November 30 deadline.

-tions about your relief association's reporting requirements or submitting reporting forms, please contact Pension Division staff for assistance.
+If you have questions about your relief association's reporting requirements or submitting reporting forms, please contact Pension Division staff for assistance.